Sure, sometimes they are significant—such as a promotion, a raise, or even a vacation (a real one that doesn’t involve endlessly checking email).

 Set specific rules such as pets must be well-behaved, spayed or neutered and up-to-date on vaccinations.

-Maintain areas that are designated off limits to all office pets for employees who are timid about dogs or are allergic to them.
+Maintain areas that are designated off-limits to pets for employees who are timid about dogs or are allergic to them.

-This graphic from Quill.com provides more details on creating a successful office pets policy.
+This graphic from Quill.com provides more details on creating a successful pet policy.